bakerjd99/smugpyter/NOTES.md

 Remarks about outstanding tasks and other `SmugPyter` issues.
 Base 36 GUIDS cross reference *the history* of `TODO.md`.

+### June 10, 2018

+* I've made numerous changes to `SmugPyter` to support erratic `PATCH` requests.
+Patch commands are still not working and I haven't pursued the issue with SmugMug.
+The program now writes an `AllChanges.txt` in the root of the local directories that captures all keyword `PATCH` requests.
+It's easy to set the keywords manually using this file by simply cutting and pasting.
+  This will do for the small number of images I typically upload for day to day. *It will not do for massive keyword changes!*

+  I have also run [autopep8](https://pypi.org/project/autopep8/) over `SmugPyter` code.
+My experience with code pretty printers is fairly typical.
+  If you start applying a particular pretty printer to new code you will quickly adjust to its idiosyncracies.
+If you attempt to mass reformat large amounts of old code you will usually wreak things. `SmugPyter` is new enough to tolerate pretty printing and it does make it easier for others.

 ### May 2, 2018

 *  A lovely little message from the Google API folks today informed me that